 If possible, stay near your phone or computer during the exam window.
 Should a real-time exam issue come up (password issue, undocumented accommodation, etc.) that ProctorU cannot resolve, we will reach out to the contact you provide when setting up the exam.
-You may also be contacted by your student.
+You may also be contacted by a test-taker.

-If you hear from your student or if you receive a voicemail or an email from ProctorU, please use LiveChat from within your ProctorU account or reach out to our support team via phone at 1-855-772-8678 to help us resolve any issues.
+If you hear from a test-taker or if you receive a voicemail or an email from ProctorU, please use LiveChat from within your ProctorU account or reach out to our support team via phone at 1-855-772-8678 to help us resolve any issues.

-The most common things that ProctorU or one of your students may reach out to you include:
+The most common things that ProctorU or one of your test-takers may reach out to you include: